ersheff/IMS322-Docs/docs/css/variables.md

 # Variables

 CSS **variables** (aka custom properties) can help ensure consistent styling throughout your site.
 For example, you can apply a specific color in multiple places without needing to remember and type the exact HEX or RGB code each time.
-Additionally, if you want to test variations for different properties, you only need to change the value once where the CSS variable is declared at the top of the `style.css` file.
+Additionally, if you want to test variations for different properties, you only need to change the value once where the CSS variable is declared at the top of the `styles.css` file.

 Thare are multiple ways to declare CSS variables, but the most common and general-purpose method is within the `:root` pseudo-element.
 These variables can then be referenced throughout the rest of the file by their variable name, which should always start with `--`.